PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 This method escapes a string for use as an SQL identifier, such as a table, column, or function name.
-This is useful when a user-supplied identifier might contain special characters that would otherwise not be interpreted as part of the identifier by the SQL parser, or when the identifier might contain upper case characters whose case should be preserved.
+This is useful when a user-supplied identifier might contain special characters that would otherwise be misinterpreted by the SQL parser, or when the identifier might contain upper case characters whose case should be preserved.

 .. versionadded:: 4.1